Martín Tejón

-Martín Tejón Fauli (born 12 April 2004) is a Spanish footballer who plays as an attacking midfielder for Liga Portugal 2 club Marítimo.
+Martín Tejón Fauli (born 12 April 2004) is a Spanish footballer who plays as an attacking midfielder for Primeira Liga club Marítimo.

 Career

 Born in Vilamarxant, Valencian Community, Tejón joined Valencia CF's youth setup at the age of seven, from hometown side Vilamarxant CF. He made his senior debut with the reserves on 28 November 2021, coming on as a second-half substitute for Noha Ndombasi in a 2–0 Tercera División RFEF home win over Athletic Club Torrellano.

 Tejón scored his first senior goal on 5 February 2023, netting the B's winner in a 2–1 Segunda Federación away win over Lleida Esportiu.
 On 10 August, after spending the pre-season with the main squad, he renewed his contract until 2026.

 Tejón made his first team – and La Liga – debut on 17 August 2024, replacing fellow youth graduate Jesús Vázquez late into a 2–1 home loss to FC Barcelona.

 On 15 July 2025, Tejón moved abroad and signed with Marítimo in Portugal.